Clavum/kvarto-files/README.md

 <img src="Screenshots/Screenshot_20210217-162531.png" width="360">

 ### Pieces screen
 <img src="Screenshots/Screenshot_20210217-154909.png" width="360">

 This tab was just for fun to see which pieces are selected most often.

 ### Challenge screen
 <img src="Screenshots/Screenshot_20210217-154917.png" width="360">

 Here, the user can send a challenge to any other user of the app.
 A bot is available for testing the game.
-After selecting a user, the next screen is shown:
+After selecting a user, the next screen is shown (see below).
+Then, the user selects a gamemode to play, provides an optional message, and sends the challenge.
+The other user receives a challenge notification.

 <img src="Screenshots/Screenshot_20210217-154925.png" width="360">

-Then, the user selects a gamemode to play, provides an optional message, and sends the challenge.
-The other user gets a challenge notification.

 ### In-game
 <img src="Screenshots/Screenshot_20210217-154937.png" width="360">

-At anytime, a user can click on an active game on the game tab to access the game screen.
+At any time, a user can click on an active game on the game tab to access the game screen.
 In Kvarto, there are 64 pieces all with different colors, shapes, heights, and solidities.
 A user wins if they can make a four-in-a-row or 2x2 where all four pieces share **at least** one attribute.
 You pick the other players piece, and vice versa.
 It doesn't matter which pieces are placed by who, just that you were person to place the fourth piece in the sequence.

 This means the game follows four stages until it is over:
 * Player 1 picks the opponents piece